KyPython/pragmatic-playbook/landing-page/EMAIL-WORKER-SETUP.md

 You have three options for email sequences:

-### Option 1: Use DevOps Productivity Suite Email Worker (Recommended)
+### Option 1: Use EasyFlow Email Worker (Recommended)

-**Best if:** You want to leverage your existing infrastructure
+**Best if:** You want to leverage your existing SaaS infrastructure

-The DevOps Productivity Suite (`/Users/ky/devops-productivity-suite-site`) already has:
+Your EasyFlow SaaS already has:
-- Email queue service
+- Email worker (`rpa-system/backend/workers/email_worker.js`)
-- Scheduled email storage
+- SendGrid integration (already configured)
-- Cron job processor
+- Email queue system
-- HubSpot integration
+- Background job processing

-**Adaptation needed:** Switch from Resend to SendGrid
+**This is the recommended approach** - use what already works!

 ### Option 2: Create New Email Worker for Landing Page